Take Me Back to Tulsa: Covers

 Merle Haggard recorded a cover of the song for his 1970 album A Tribute to the Best Damn Fiddle Player in the World (or, My Salute to Bob Wills).

-Country music group Asleep at the Wheel covered the song on their 1973 album Comin' Right at Ya.
+The country music group Asleep at the Wheel covered the song on their 1973 album Comin' Right at Ya.

 George Strait did a cover of the song on his 2003 live album For the Last Time: Live from the Astrodome.

-Red dirt band Cross Canadian Ragweed performed a backstage cover of the song, released on their 2006 live album Back to Tulsa – Live and Loud at Cain's Ballroom.
+The red dirt band Cross Canadian Ragweed performed a backstage cover of the song, released on their 2006 live album Back to Tulsa – Live and Loud at Cain's Ballroom.